 A good logo presentation should feature more than one logo, but it’s not a mandatory requirement.
 To get a perfect presentation, we encourage you to add a secondary logo.

 Gingersauce allows you to add 2 more logo images to represent your brand in its full colors and complete style.

 The editor will edit both your primary and secondary logos, prepare variations, calculate proportions, and prepare custom palettes.

 Approve a palette

 When you create a color palette for the logo, you are going beyond simply creating logos.
 You start talking about brand identity – and that’s exactly what most clients are really looking for.
 Also, using a color palette in the presentation gives the client a better view of your creative process.

-Gingersauce automatically creates a smart color palette based on the colors from your main and secondary logos.
+Gingersauce pulls up the color palette used in your primary and secondary logos.
 You can edit each color manually – the editor has a smart design for selecting a precise color shade.

 - Each color is described by its code: you can easily use these specific colors in all promotional materials, design projects, product design, etc.

 - You can manually choose the preferred shade and the editor will find a matching 6-character code.

 We are nearing the most important part of the brand presentation.
 Seeing one variation of the logo allows clients to understand a basic concept.
 To understand how the logo can be used practically, designers have to apply it to different backgrounds and styles.